radhamadhabdalai/DS/README.md

 1. Nonmpi parallel write to files

-2. MPI parallel write to a sigle file
+2. MPI parallel write to a single file

 3. MPI parallel write to multiple files